open-resources/dash_curriculum/_sources/part2/chapter6.md

 df1 = pd.read_excel(filepath, sheet_name='Sheet1')
 df1
 ```
-- In the code above, we supposed the Excel file to be local, saved into the Downloads folder
+- The code above would work in situations where you have some local files (e.g. into the Downloads folder) that you want to use in the App
-- We importd one Excel tab ("Sheet1") to a data frame.
+- We uploaded one Excel tab (named "Sheet1") to a data frame.

 ```{figure} ../part2/ch6_files/data01.JPG
 ---